 Statement No. 101, Compensated Absences.
 The objective of this Statement is to better meet the information needs of financial statement users by updating the recognition and measurement guidance for compensated absences.
 That objective is achieved by aligning the recognition and measurement guidance under a unified model and by amending certain previously required disclosures.
 The Statement will become effective for the Borough in the year ending December 31, 2024.
-As a result of the regulatory basis of accounting previously described in note 1, this Statement will have no impact on the financial statements of the Borough, however management is currently evaluating whether or not this Statement will have an impact on the financial statement disclosures of the Borough.
+As a result of the regulatory basis of accounting previously described in note 1, this Statement will have no impact on the financial statement is currently evaluating whether or not this Statement will have an impact on the financial statement disclosures of the Borough.